sidalit/inference-snaps/docs/tutorial/qwen-vl-tutorial.md

 (qwen-vl-tutorial)=
-# Get started with Qwen VL inference snap
+# Get started with Qwen VL Inference Snap

-This tutorial will guide you through the steps to install and use an inference snap.
+This tutorial walks you through the process of installing and using an inference snap.
-We will specifically be using *Qwen 2.5 VL*, which is a multi-modal large language model.
+Specifically, you will install and run *Qwen 2.5 VL*, a [multi-modal large language model](https://www.nvidia.com/en-us/glossary/multimodal-large-language-models/).
-This model is also known as a Vision Language Model (VLM), as it can ingest and interpret images, along with text prompt.
+This model is referred to as a Vision Language Model (VLM) because it can ingest and interpret images, along with text prompts.

-## Prepare your computer
+## Set up your computer

-We assume you are using a computer with an operating system that supports snaps, like Ubuntu 24.04.
+To complete this tutuorial you will need:
-You will require drivers for your hardware.
+- A computer running an operating system that supports snaps,e.g., Ubuntu 24.04.
-These are often included in the operating system, but some devices require additional drivers to be installed.
+- Hardware drivers.
+These may be pre-installed in your OS, but some devices require {ref}`additional drivers <install-drivers>`.

-Have a look at {ref}`install-drivers` for guidance.
+- A Docker installation

-## Installing the snap
+## Install the snap

-We install Qwen VL from the `2.5` track, which indicates the version of the model.
+Install the Qwen VL snap from the `2.5` track (which refers to the version of the model).
-The snap is currently released with `beta` stability, indicated by the channel.
+It is currently released with `beta` stability as indicated by the channel:

 ```{terminal}
 :input: sudo snap install qwen-vl --channel 2.5/beta